 RSAT for Windows Server 2008R2 and Later

 On Windows Server, use the PowerShell ServerManager module to enable the RSAT-AD-PowerShell feature in PowerShell.

 PS51> Import-Module ServerManager PS51> Install-WindowsFeature -Name RSAT-AD-PowerShell

-Although it’s likely PowerShell will auto-import the module when installed.
+It’s likely PowerShell will auto-import the module when installed.
 But if you’d like to ensure it loads properly, you can also use the

 Import-Module ActiveDirectory.
 If the module is installed in the right place, you will receive no errors.